 The research done so far doesn’t prove that eating foods high in vitamin D or taking supplements will lower your risk for breast cancer.
 Doctors can’t say for sure how much vitamin D you need to take, and for how long, to lower your risk.
 Future research should help clarify this nutrient’s role in cancer prevention and identify what dose is most effective.

 While it’s too early to recommend extra vitamin D for preventing breast cancer, you should get the daily recommended allowance of at least 400 to 800 international units through diet or supplements.
-It’s estimated that 42 percent of Americans don’t get enough of this vitamin.
+It’s estimated that

 What Else Can You Do to Lower Your Breast Cancer Risk?